Configure HTTPS on an Azure Front Door (classic) custom domain

 Azure Front Door (classic) will be retired on March 31, 2027.
 To avoid any service disruption, it is important that you migrate your Azure Front Door (classic) profiles to Azure Front Door Standard or Premium tier by March 2027.
 For more information, see Azure Front Door (classic) retirement.

-In this tutorial, you learn how to:
+In this tutorial, you learn to:

-• Enable the HTTPS protocol on your custom domain.
+• Enable HTTPS on your custom domain.

-• Use an AFD-managed certificate
+• Use an AFD-managed certificate.

-• Use your own certificate, that is, a custom TLS/SSL certificate
+• Use your own TLS/SSL certificate.

-• Validate the domain
+• Validate the domain.

-• Disable the HTTPS protocol on your custom domain
+• Disable HTTPS on your custom domain.

 Note